Can I qualify for SSDI if my disability is mental health-related in Alabama?

 • Be expected to last at least 12 months or result in death.

-• Include consistent medical treatment records showing ongoing symptoms.
+• Include consistent medical treatment records that show your ongoing symptoms.

 • Show documented limitations in daily living and work-related functioning.